Deadly storm sweeps across Greece, PM postpones keynote speech | Science-Environment

 The mainland port city of Volos, the surrounding mountainous Pelion area and the cities of Karditsa and Trikala were among the worst-hit areas.
 Heavy rainfall, which came days after a two-week deadly wildfire died out in the north and authorities said was the most extreme on record, has turned many villages in the low-lying area of Karditsa, in the mainland Thessaly plain, into a lake.

 Civil Protection Minister Vassilis Kikilias said during a press briefing on Thursday that six people had been reported missing in the area of Karditsa.
-A senior fire brigade official told Reuters that the body of a man was found in the town of Domokos.
-The bodies of two men and a woman were found on Wednesday across the region.
+The fire brigade said the bodies of two elderly women were recovered from a house at the community of Astritsa near Karditsa on Thursday.
+The body of a man had been found in the town of Domokos earlier in the day.

-Dozens of people were trapped inside their flooded residences, the mayor of Palamas, Giorgos Sakellariou, told Open television.
+In the town of Palamas, near Karditsa, dozens of people were trapped inside their flooded residences, Mayor Giorgos Sakellariou, told Open television.
 Residents speaking to local media called for help and for food supplies.
 A fire brigade helicopter airlifted people from the village of Agia Triada, where at least 20 people had been trapped, the government said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)